-In order to elaboration the composites materials with tungsten micropowder matrix and copper for electrical contacts the next powder type was used (tables 1 and 2 for copper powder and tables 3 and 4 for tungsten powder).
-The copper powder was SEM characterization using an electronic microscope, FEI -INSPECT from INFLPR Bucharest, and are presented in Figs. 1, 2, 3 and 4.
+In order to elaborate the composites materials with tungsten micropowder matrix and copper for electrical contacts, the following powder type was used (tables 1 and 2 for copper powder and tables 3 and 4 for tungsten powder).
+The copper powder was characterized through SEM technique using an electronic microscope, FEI -INSPECT from INFLPR Bucharest, and images are presented in Figs. 1, 2, 3 and 4.

 Due to the electrolytic process, the shape of copper powder can be characterized as dendrite.

-Fig. 3.
-SEM micrograph for 5000x 2.2.
-Tungsten powder
+2.2.
+Tungsten Powder

-In this paper K30 powder type was used with the chemical composition presented in table 3, and SEM micrograph for different magnification in figs. 5 to 8.
+In this paper, K30 powder type was used with the chemical composition presented in table 3, and SEM micrograph for different magnifications in Figs. 5 to 8.